ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 contains the ball, the ball will bounce.
 A player cannot attempt to pick up the ball when pushed back.

-If there are no unoccupied squares to move aTushw\" back player into, the player is moved into a square occupied by another player, causing a 'chain-push'.
+If there are no unoccupied squares to move aTushw" back player into, the player is moved into a square occupied by another player, causing a 'chain-push'.
 When a player is chain-pushed, they are pushed back themselves exactly as described previously.
 The chain- pushed player is